 1- Tap into the partner insight to craft optimal marketing plays

 Collect survey information from partners to determine the target audience for specific marketing campaigns.
 Then create a menu that partners can use as guidance to launch their marketing initiatives.
-The menu should be tiered based on the capabilities of the partner and the market.
+Create a tiered menu and base it on the capabilities of the partner and the market.

 2- maintain and innovate your menu to include digital marketing expenditures